greggirwin/red-hof/code-analysis/README.md

 It is thus different from a stream that has only to hold the data source and location, so may require it's own datatype.
 Or not?

-Primary levers it would expose are:
+Primary **levers** it would expose are:
 - move the data pointer forth (maybe using a filter)
 - do so a number of times
 - do so backwards
-- set all the words at the current location (separately from the above)
+- set all the words at the current location (separately from the movement)

-And optionally:
+And **optionally**:
 - replace the data at the current location (if data source is not read-only)
 - reverse the default iteration direction (not sure about use cases ☻)

-Possible benefits this iterator may provide:
+**Possible benefits** this iterator may provide:
-- Manual creation of all sorts of highly specialized iterators and generators.
+- **Manual creation** of all sorts of highly specialized iterators and generators.
 Think iterators on tables that know their format, infinite sequences, time/date generators.
-- Possibility to pass iterators around as first class values.
+- Possibility to **pass iterators around** as first class values.
 Stop and resume in another place (forall-like, but general) at will.
 Disperse them among different functions that handle only specific value patterns.
 Thinks data providers, maybe DB modules, that would give out iterators for convenient use..
-- Separate complex filters can be applied to the items (single word, not the whole `if ... ` construct requiring a new indentation level).
+- **Separate complex filters** can be applied to the items (as a single word, not the whole `if ... ` construct requiring a new indentation level).
-- A common interface will be shared by many loops.
+- A **common interface** will be shared by many loops.
 It should be extendable via user-provided functions or routines.
-- `each` will implement `/reverse`, `/stride`, `/case` and `/same` refinements once, lifting the burden from all receivers, while the receivers will only be responsible for their own specific refinements (e.g. `/self` for maps).
+- `each` will **implement** `/reverse`, `/stride`, `/case` and `/same` **refinements once**, lifting the burden from all receivers, while the receivers will only be responsible for their own specific refinements (e.g. `/self` for maps).
-- But the *reddest* benefit lies in giving users more expressive power.
+- But the *reddest* benefit lies in giving users more **expressive power**.
 In things that we can't foresee yet.

 `all` (or rather `every` or `all-of`) can be a simpler iterator, with only one word to set and step = 1. `for all xs [...]`